RobertBaruch/NEC_uPD946C/README.md

 ## Pi

 The [BMB 80MF calculator](http://mycalcdb.free.fr/main.php?l=0&id=123) is based around the same uPD946C chip.
 It has an F key for function, and F-TIMES is x<sup>2</sup>, F-DIV is 1/x, F-MINUS is +/-, F-EQUALS is SQRT, and F-PLUS is pi.
-This implies that the uPD946C has pi available as a constant, but is simply not accessible in the Monroe 98 calculator.
+This implies that the uPD946C has pi available as a constant, but is simply not accessible in the Monroe 98 calculator without modifying the keyboard matrix.

-It is also interesting that some functions are accessed via two keypresses: the F key followed by another key.
+I found it interesting that some functions are accessed via two keypresses: the F key and another key.
+Since these correspond exactly with the K5 kyboard column in the Monroe 98, I presume that one of the missing functions, SEGD/K5, is pi.